Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization: Abstract

 \section{Abstract}

 This paper studies equality-constrained composite minimization problems.
 This class of problems, capturing regularization terms and inequality constraints, naturally arises in a wide range of engineering and machine learning applications.
-To tackle these optimization problems, {inspired by recent results}, we introduce the \emph{proportional--integral proximal gradient dynamics} (PI--PGD): a closed-loop system where the Lagrange multipliers are control inputs and states are the problem decision variables.
-First, we establish the equivalence between the {stationary points} of the minimization problem and the equilibria of the PI--PGD.
-Then for the case of affine constraints, by leveraging tools from contraction theory we give a comprehensive convergence analysis for the dynamics, showing linear--exponential convergence towards the equilibrium.
+To tackle these optimization problems, inspired by recent results, we introduce the \emph{proportional--integral proximal gradient dynamics} (PI--PGD): a closed-loop system where the Lagrange multipliers are control inputs and states are the problem decision variables.
+First, we establish the equivalence between the stationary points of the minimization problem and the equilibria of the PI--PGD.
+Then for the case of affine constraints, by leveraging tools from contraction theory we give a comprehensive convergence analysis for the dynamics, showing convergence to a stationary point.
+Moreover, under suitable assumptions, we show linear--exponential convergence towards the equilibrium.
 That is, the distance between each solution and the equilibrium is upper bounded by a function that first decreases linearly and then exponentially.
-Our findings are illustrated numerically on a set of representative examples, which include {an exploratory application to nonlinear equality constraints.}
+Our findings are illustrated numerically on a set of representative examples, which include an exploratory application to nonlinear equality constraints.